MrVaath/Cognifide_UI_homework/README.md

 - Invented by me:
   - Filters (buttons in the navigation) are automatically rendered based on all available sites in the photos.
   - Modal can be closed by clicking button or outside container.
-  - Transitions and some animations (zoom).
+  - Transitions and some animations (zoom and scale).

 ## Additionial